Jason Haikara: Filmaka

 In 2009, Filmaka's original web series The Ten Commandments of La Vida Loca won the Webby Award for Best Drama Series.
-Filmaka's first feature film is Swinging with the Finkels, written and directed by one of its community members Jonathan Newman, starring Martin Freeman and Mandy Moore.
+Filmaka's first feature film was Swinging with the Finkels, written and directed by one of its community members Jonathan Newman, starring Martin Freeman and Mandy Moore.

 MediaLink

-In October 2010, Sandy Grushow once again recruited Haikara to join him at MediaLink, named by Forbes as one of America's best management consultancy firms.
-While at MediaLink, Haikara led one of the company's top-performing departments and advised clients in a variety of industries on brand, content, and distribution partnerships, marketing strategies, and best-in-class operational practices.
+In October 2010, Sandy Grushow once again recruited Haikara to join Michael Kassan and him at MediaLink, named by Forbes as one of America's Best Management Consultancy Firms.
+While at MediaLink, Haikara led one of the company's top-performing departments and advised clients in various industries on brand, content, and distribution partnerships, marketing strategies, and best-in-class operational practices.